jsugarelli/jsugarelli/README.md

 ## Twitter

 I try to keep away from social media (`Github != social_media`) to protect my time and be more productive, but I do use [Twitter](https://twitter.com/jsugarelli).
-If you want to  receive the latest updates on my packages and learn about interesting things I come across, click to follow [@jsugarelli](https://twitter.com/jsugarelli).
+If you want to  receive the latest updates on my packages and learn about interesting things I come across, click [@jsugarelli](https://twitter.com/jsugarelli) to follow.

 ## Languages